Brazil highway operator CCR says traffic has rebounded sharply

-SAO PAULO, June 5 (Reuters) - Brazilian highway operator CCR SA said on Friday that vehicle traffic on its roads reached its highest level since mid-March, as state authorities throughout the nation begin to relax quarantine measures.
+SAO PAULO (Reuters) - Brazilian highway operator CCR SA said on Friday that vehicle traffic on its roads reached its highest level since mid-March, as state authorities throughout the nation begin to relax quarantine measures.

 In a securities filing, it said traffic in the period from May 29 to June 4 was only 14% below the same period a year before.
 In the previous reporting period, traffic had been off 21% in annual terms, and in mid-April traffic was off 37%.